mykelalvis/FATESRD/General/Example Stunts.md

 ### Specific Groups or Subjects

 - **Absolute Authority.** You are good at being in charge. +2 to Contacts as long as you are in a position of direct authority over those you intend to contact.
 - **Chain of Command.** You are a soldier, and other soldiers answer to you.
-Add two to your Contacts skill when using it to deal with soldiers from your organisation. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add two to your Contacts skill when using it to deal with soldiers from your organization. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Common Interests/On the Watch.** You know people who know things about the things that you want to know about.
 Pick a broad subject (e.g. the royal court, baseball, university politics).
 Add +2 to Contacts when using it to enquire about that subject. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Eye for Talent.** +2 to Contacts when seeking promising young people.
 (Peter Blake)
 - **I'm Looking for Mr. Brown.** You are extremely good at tracking people down. +2 to Contacts whenever you are seeking a specific person whose name you know. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
-- **Member.** Pick a specific organisation.
-You belong to that organisation.
+- **Member.** Pick a specific organization.
+You belong to that organization.
 Whenever you want to get in touch with its other members, gain +2 to Contacts. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Noble Born.** +2 to Contacts when seeking another member of the aristocracy.
 (Peter Blake)
 - **Renowned Courtesan.** +2 to Contacts when seeking lonely people who would be sexually attracted to you.
 (Peter Blake)
 - **Salesman's Network.** All good salesmen build up a network of satisfied customers over time.
 Pick a type of product.
 Add two to your Contacts skill when looking for or dealing with makers, sellers, or notable consumers of that type of product. ([http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))